drewesk/agentic-py-ai-react/README.md

 ---

 > ⚠️ **Kill Switch Notice**
+> [UPDATE\]: `pkill -9 -f uvicorn` or `pkill -9 -f python` will do just fine.
-> If the backend server goes rogue and keeps spawning no matter how many `kill -9 <PIDs>` you do, we've added a kill switch to the autonomous loop.
+> If the backend server goes rogue and keeps spawning instances no matter how many `kill -9 <PIDs>` you do, we've added a kill switch to the autonomous loop.
 > Run in the shell (inside `backend/` where the server is running):
 >
 > ```bash